hirako2000/k8s-getting-started/k8s-getting-started/step1.md

-Before we get started, you need start a cluster with minikube.
+The first step of this scenario is to create a cluster, using minikube.

 ### Create Cluster